Speakers & Panelists

 Matt Frank is an attorney with Murphy Desmond S.C., where he practices environmental, energy and natural resources law.
 He is also a member of the firm’s municipal and business practice groups.
 A former Secretary of both the Wisconsin Department of Natural Resources and the Department of Corrections, Frank previously served as an Assistant Attorney General and director of Legal Services at the Wisconsin Department of Justice.

-Sherrie Gruder is a Sustainable Design Specialist and Distinguished Lecturer at the University of Wisconsin-Extension.
-She provides statewide education and technical assistance on sustainable community development, sustainable energy strategies and green building to Wisconsin communities, local and state governments and businesses.
+Sherrie Gruder is a Sustainable Design and Energy Specialist and Distinguished Lecturer at University of Wisconsin-Madison Division of Extension.
+She provides education and technical assistance statewide on clean energy through the Energy On Wisconsin program, as well as outreach on sustainable community development and green building to Wisconsin communities, local and state governments, and businesses.

 Amy Heart is Director of Public Policy with Sunrun, the largest dedicated residential solar company in the country.
 Heart is based in Milwaukee, and heads up Sunrun’s Midwest solar policy efforts.
 Prior to joining Sunrun in 2014, she worked with Milwaukee’s Office of Environmental Sustainability as well as the Midwest Renewable Energy Association (MREA).